kubeedge/website/docs/setup/install-with-binary.md

 sidebar_position: 4
 ---

-Deploying KubeEdge with binary is used for testing purposes and should not be used in a production environment.
+Deploying KubeEdge with binary should be used only for testing purposes but not in a production environment.

 ## Limitation

-- It Requires super user rights (or root rights).
+- It requires super user rights (or root rights).

 ## Setup Cloud Side (KubeEdge Master Node)